 Lower Hutt's walking and cycling network is scheduled to grow over the next few years, with new cycleways and shared paths developed on key routes.
 The new facilities will make it easier and safer to get around thecity on foot and by bike.

-Our infrastructure investment partners are the New Zealand Transport Agency (NZTA), and the Urban Cycleways Fund.
+Or infrastructure investment partners are the New Zealand Transport Authority (NZTA), and the Urban Cycleways fund.